bemasc/risav/draft-xu-risav.md

 * RISAV senders MUST NOT add RISAV protection to packets to or from any announced contact IP
 * RISAV recipients MUST NOT enforce RISAV validation on packets sent to or from any announced contact IP.

-Although the green channel denies RISAV protection to the ACS, the additional mitigations described in {data-plane} ensure that the ACS has limited exposure to address-spoofing and DDoS attacks.
+Although the green channel denies RISAV protection to the ACS, the additional mitigations described in {{data-plane}} ensure that the ACS has limited exposure to address-spoofing and DDoS attacks.
 In addition, the ACS can use the IKEv2 COOKIE ({{Section 2.6 of RFC7296}}) and PUZZLE ({{?RFC8019}}) systems to reject attacks based on source address spoofing.

 # Data Plane